Explore a local station

 - Challenge yourself on a safe, well-designed Adventure overseen by a guide with decades of experience.

-This tour is perfect for groups of just about any size, families and young ones new to bush life, or couples who want a guarantee of a private adventure.
+This tour is perfect for groups of just about any size, families and young ones new to bush life, or couples who want a guarantee of a unique adventure.
 But don’t wait around, this tour is popular!

 I have walked through a lifetime of backcountry adventures all over New Zealand from multi-day solo hikes, to backpack hunting along mountain ranges.
 I'm ready to help turn your outdoor challenges into safe, awesome experiences.